 Upcycled Mother’s Day vase

 Mom will marvel at just how resourceful you are when you hand over this custom vase—since it’s made from an upcycled plastic jar!
-To create this homemade Mother’s Day gift, all you have to do is paint a clean plastic jar in her favorite color.
-Once it’s dry, use washi tape to create a label that spells out “mom,” and glue decorative ribbon around the rim.
-Pop in some pretty flowers for the perfect touch.
-If you really want to go the extra mile, place the vase on the tray along with one of these easy Mother’s Day brunch ideas you can make in 30 minutes or less.
+To create this homemade gift, all you have to do is paint a clean plastic jar in her favorite color and use washi tape and ribbon to add some unique decorations.
+If you really want to go the extra mile, place the vase on a tray for the perfect Mother’s Day brunch setup.

 Capture a moment in time with this beautiful handprint bouquet that she can keep forever.
-The kids will love creating it, too.
 The “flowers” are made by painting little hands, stamping them onto paper, and then cutting them out.
 The handprint flowers are held up by wood dowels and embellished with pipe cleaners.
-This homemade Mother’s Day gift is easy and fun for kids of all ages.
+This Mother’s Day craft is easy and fun for kids of all ages.

 Rose-filled heart card

 It’s a fact: Moms love homemade cards.
 This particular one is adorned with perfect paper roses, and even though it looks elegant and professional, it’s super easy to make.
 All you need is colored craft paper, scissors, and glue.
 Ottowa Mommy Club provides a handy template to help make the roses.
 Once all the roses are assembled, glue them onto a folded sheet of paper and consider adding a Mother’s Day poem inside the card for an extra special touch.